iterate-ch/docs/cyberduck/share.md

 `````{tabs}
 ````{group-tab} Cyberduck

 Create public shares for people who are not Nextcloud users.
 Optionally set a password required to download the file.
-Uncheck *Require Passphrase* to create a public URL with no password protection.
+Choose *Skip* to create a public URL with no password protection.
 Choose *File → Share…* for download shares or *File → Request files…* for upload shares.

 ````
 ````{group-tab} Mountain Duck

 Create public shares for people who are not Nextcloud users.
 Optionally set a password required to download the file.
-Uncheck *Require Passphrase* to create a public share with no password protection.
+Choose *Skip* to create a public share with no password protection.
 Choose *Share…* for download shares or *Request files…* for upload shares from the [context menu](../mountainduck/interface.md#share).

 ```{image} ../cyberduck/_images/Download_Share_Context_Menu.png
 :alt: Download Share Context Menu